We Want Truth in Fur Labeling!

 - by: Care2

-- target: House of Representatives
+- recipient: House of Representatives

 The Fur Products Labeling Act requires that any garment made of fur list the type of animals used and the country in which the animals were killed.